descope/node-sdk/README.md

 Replace any instance of `<ProjectID>` in the code below with your company's Project ID, which can be found in the [Descope console](https://app.descope.com).

 Run the following code in your project.
-These commands will add the Descope ExpresSDK for Python as a project dependency, and set the `DESCOPE_PROJECT_ID` variable to a valid \<ProjectID\>.
+These commands will add the Descope SDK for Node as a project dependency, and set the `DESCOPE_PROJECT_ID` variable to a valid \<ProjectID\>.

 ```bash
 npm i --save @descope/node-sdk